 Clinton and his wife Quin have two beautiful daughters and live in Birmingham.
 Quin is a State Farm Insurance Agent.
 Clinton and Quin are avid fans of the Alabama Crimson Tide.
 They are members of The Worship Center Christian Church.

-Clinton is a member of the Alabama State Bar, Birmingham Bar Association and Magic City Bar Association.
+Clinton is a member of the Alabama State Bar, Birmingham Bar Association, Magic City Bar Association and Alabama Lawyers Association.

 Awards and Recognitions